ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 This information is provided as reference for existing vCenter Server multizone instances.
 New deployments of vCenter Server multizone instances are not supported.
 {: deprecated}

-The vCenter Server multizone architecture is an end to end reference architecture that provides automated failover for customer workloads.
+The vCenter Server multizone architecture is an end-to-end reference architecture that provides automated failover for customer workloads.
 It uses an {{site.data.keyword.cloud_notm}} [multizone region](#x9774820){: term} with an IBM-managed service that covers the following components:
 * Compute architecture (VMware vSphere®)
 * Network architecture (NSX-T™)
 * Storage architecture (VMware vSAN or NFS)